Stack-Sorting with Dotted-Pattern-Avoiding Stacks: Machine-sortable Permutations and Fixed Points of the -Machine

-\begin{lemma} Let $\pi =V_1V_2 \cdots V_k \in S_n$.
-Then all $\pi$ which are fixed points of the $2\dot{1}$ machine are those such that: \begin{itemize} \item all of the $V_i$ have their entries in increasing order \item for $1 \le i < k$, the last entry in $V_{i + 1}$ is larger than all entries of $V_i$ \end{itemize} \end{lemma} \begin{proof} By Lemma \ref{Pr_3-5}, $s_{2\dot{1}}(\pi)$ must begin with the last entry of $V_1$, or $\pi_{|V_1|}$.
+\begin{proof} By Lemma \ref{Pr_3-5}, $s_{2\dot{1}}(\pi)$ must begin with the last entry of $V_1$, or $\pi_{|V_1|}$.
 In order for $\pi_{|V_1|}$ to be the $|V_1|$th entry popped when $s_{2\dot{1}}(\pi)$ passes through $s$, it must be larger than all of the other entries of $V_1$, and smaller than the last entry of $V_2$ (if $k \ge 1$).
 Similarly, the second-to-last entry of $V_1$ must be larger than all entries of $V_1$ other than $\pi_{|V_1|}$.
 Analogous reasoning for the other entries of $V_1$ shows that the entries of $V_1$ must be in increasing order.

 Analogously, we find that all of $V_1, V_2, \ldots, V_k$ have entries in increasing order, and that for $1 \le i < k$, all entries of $V_i$ are lesser than the last entry of $V_{i + 1}$. \end{proof}